Help Bring the Gospel to the Front Lines

 In order to fully fund this important outreach for the next year, we need to raise $30,000 over the next 30 days.
 Thank you for your generous gifts.

 Donating $100 funds two resource packages.

 P.S.
 We are always looking to gain new chaplain partners.
-If you know a chaplain who would be interested in receiving our materials, please put them in contact with our team at email@example.com.
+If you know a chaplain who would be interested in receiving our materials, please put them in contact with our team at firstname.lastname@example.org or fill out the following registration form.
 It would be a privilege to serve them in any way we are able.

 Our policy is to apply gifts given toward a specific program.
 If we receive more contributions than can be wisely used for a given project, we apply these funds to meet other pressing needs in our outreach efforts.
 We are committed to stewarding all gifts wisely toward the goal of proclaiming the holiness of God to as many people as possible.
 Ligonier Ministries is a member of the Evangelical Council for Financial Accountability.